Steepbank Lake

 Steepbank Lake is a small (370 acre) lake within Clarence-Steepbank Lakes Provincial Park.

+The lake is 54km NNE of Candle Lake (Village) and 123km NNE of Prince Albert.
 The nearest highway to the lake is Highway 927.
 An access road runs past many of the lakes in the provincial park but ends before it gets to Steepbank Lake.
 Along the access road, there is a bridge that is no longer maintained, although you can walk across it, it is unsafe for vehicles.
 From the bridge, you can walk into Steepbank Lake itself.

 There is a sandy beach and two primitive campsites at the lake.
 This is a very pretty lake and well worth the effort to get too.